Dachau (US Army report): Composition and publication

 The report was completed rather quickly, within the span of one to two weeks.
 The report is divided into four parts, listed in a table of contents on the third page of the document.
 Part I features the foreword by William Wilson Quinn while Part II was prepared by the Office of Strategic Services.
 Part III was prepared by the Psychological Warfare Branch and Part IV prepared by the Counter Intelligence Corps.
 Parts II to IV partly overlap thematically, since they were prepared as individual reports that were largely independent of each other.
 According to the preface, the reports were deliberately not combined into a common document with a uniform style, as doing so would have "seriously weaken[ed] [their] realism".
 In the summary preceding the second part of the report, it noted that the report does not intend to be a comprehensive or exhaustive account of Dachau Concentration Camp, and that work was already being done on further, more comprehensive reports.
 Thus, in preparation for the War Crimes Trial Program, American investigators conducted investigations from April 30, 1945 to August 7, 1945 to determine who was responsible for the crimes associated with the Dachau complex.
 This investigation report, completed on 31 August 1945, was the basis for the Dachau Camp Trial.

 The 649th Engineer Topographic Battalion of the U.S. Army took over the printing and duplication of the report, which was published in typewritten form.
-By May 1945, 10,000 copies had aready been circulated.
+By May 1945, 10,000 copies had already been circulated.
 The Dachau Report was, according to the memoirs of William W. Quinn initially intended only as an internal report for use in the US Army, but then got to journalists unplanned through display in a press room, making it known to the public.
 It soon circulated among US soldiers and members of the press.

 The public was promptly informed about the conditions found in Dachau concentration camp.
 Several journalists accompanied the US soldiers during the liberation of Dachau concentration camp, including Marguerite Higgins, who was a war correspondent for the New York Herald Tribune.
 She wrote the "first, though belatedly transmitted, report from Dachau."
 As early as 1 May 1945, many newspapers published articles to this effect.
 Film crews also arrived at the liberated camp.
 At the invitation of Dwight D. Eisenhower, delegations of American politicians as well as editors-in-chief and publishers went to the site on 2 and 3 May 1945 respectively to get a picture of the situation.
 According to Harold Marcuse, the aim was "to convince the American public of the extent and authenticity of the atrocities through their reporting".